 On occasion, an electronically submitted thesis will be accompanied by attached files, most notably .avi (movie) files.
 These are to be noted in the 300 and the 500 fields of the cataloging bibliographic record.

 Each thesis author has the option of embargoing, or limiting public access to, their works.
-The Bepress Digital Commons system, which powers the ScholarWorks Digital Repository, will automatically handle any embargoes and access restrictions which an author might decide to place on their work.
-If a thesis has an embargo placed on it, a note will appear on the title's citation page on ScholarWorks indicating when it will be available for full text download.
-Once the embargo period has expired, the full text will automatically become available for downloading.
-Any temp record in Aleph which has a 952 embargo note in the holdings record should have that field removed once the embargo is lifted.
+The BePress Digital Commons system, which powers the ScholarWorks Digital Repository, will automatically handle any embargoes and access restrictions which an author might decide to place on their work.
+If an open access thesis has an embargo placed on it, a note will appear on the title's metadata page on ScholarWorks indicating when it will be available for full text download.
+However, if it is campus access, the embargo is handled by ProQuest.
+The download link on the Scholarworks metadata page will bring up a ProQuest abstract page stating that the work is not available as per the author.
+There will be no specific release date.

 If there are typos in an author's name or in a title which are severe enough to impede a search for the work, these typos can and should be corrected.
 Since all Masters thesis metadata and their PDFs live in the ScholarWorks system, the UMass library's Metadata librarian can make the corrections where needed.